JustinChavez/Pre-College-Opportunities/README.md

+# Update (09/2018)
+I intend to update this with Summer 2019 opportunities.
+Most links included should direct to the right application, but I will update the rest such as the app deadlines and dates.

+I would love to know how this may have helped you or any feedback!
+Send me an email at **juscha1@umbc.edu **

 # Welcome!
 Bunch of opportunities for high school students that I wish I knew about before.
 Most are within the STEM field and are during summer 2017.
 I try to only include opportunities that pay you, are free, or are highly substidized.